Legendstyler00/pvparena2.0/doc/getting-started.md

 `/pa [arenaName] regionType [regionName] BATTLE`

 > **🚩 Tips:**
-> - By default your region is protected from block destruction and placing
+> - By default, your region is protected from block destruction and placing
 > - Get a look to [the region documentation page](regions.md) to improve your arena regions

 <br>